 Developed a participatory art practice focusing on oral history, individual and collective memory.

-I use conversation as well as stimulating objects, images, music, drama techniques and environments to engage participants.
+I use conversation as well as stimulating places, images, music, drama techniques and environments to engage participants.

 Made short documentaries highlighting social and environmental issues.